 #5 Epic Games Was #3–#4 in 2025.

-Steam re-entered the top 5 at #5 after being out of the top 10 the entire Q1 quarter, with no Steam-side product event to explain it.
-That confirms the methodology-blip suspicion below — the Q1 "Discord replaced Steam" narrative was too strong.
-Discord is genuinely a top-2 gaming platform on DNS volume, but Steam's distribution business is still big enough to sit in the top 5 alongside it.
+Steam held #5 in May, a second consecutive month back in the top 5 after a full quarter out of the top 10.
+Two months makes the return structural rather than a one-off bounce, and retires the Q1 "Discord replaced Steam" framing for good.
+Discord is genuinely a top-2 gaming platform on DNS volume, but Steam's distribution business sits comfortably in the top 5 alongside it.
+Epic Games held #6.

 I'll be honest: the timing of Discord's entry and Steam's exit in the same week makes me suspect a classification change in Cloudflare's methodology.
 But whatever caused it, the end result reflects something real.
 The Gaming category now measures platform engagement (Roblox sessions, Discord voice/chat) more than game distribution (Steam downloads).
 And by that metric, Discord really is a top-2 gaming platform.